Failure Is Normal

 Without failure, we wouldn’t have most of life’s inventions; aeroplanes, the microchip or the light bulb.
 (Edison worked on about 3,000 different theories to develop the light bulb.
 In other words, he failed 2,999 times before eventually succeeding.

 Put simply, nothing new is perfected in one go.
-This is particularly true of websites.
+This is particularly true when trying to improve your website.
 In order to perfect your website, you’ll have to test lots of different ideas; price changes, new headlines, different page layouts, colours, etc..
 Frankly, if you can name it, you can test it.
 By testing different approaches you are identifying which idea or marketing approach works best and, therefore, wins you more business.

 the internet gives us a unique opportunity to test several ideas at the same time and get the results back almost instantly